 There are mainly three bleeding categories in first aid.
 Bleeding from arteries or veins is a severe first aid emergency condition.
 But the capillary bleeding is the most common and easy to treat.
 Let’s read about these three main types below for more information:

 It is the most severe bleeding category or type.
 It happens when there is severe damage to blood vessels and organs.
 The arterial bleeding is distinctive as the blood is red because it is still oxygenated.
 The bleeding from arteries comes in pulses or spurts.
 The first aid for bleeding from arteries is difficult.
-It’s not easy to stop the bleeding after applying some pressure.
+It’s not easy to stop the bleeding even when you continue to apply pressure.
 Immediate medical attention and help are required.

 It is less life-threatening in comparison to arterial bleeding but is still severe.
 The blood coming from veins is dark red as it doesn’t have much oxygen.
 The veins are not under direct pressure from the heart.
 So, the blood flow from the veins is forceful.
 The bleeding first aid for this type follows similar treatment procedures as in arterial bleeding.

 Capillary bleeding is the most common as blood pours out because of skin injuries.
-It is easiest to treat with pressure and basic first aid for bleeding.
+It is easiest to treat when you apply firm pressure and basic first aid for bleeding.
 The blood from capillary bleeding or cuts comes out of the blood vessels beneath the skin.
 So, the blood flow is easy to manage or stop within a few minutes of the injury.

 We cannot see internal bleeding as it happens within cavities of the body, tissues, or organs.
 For example, it is bleeding within muscles, spinal canal, joints, abdomen, eye, etc. It is difficult to identify at first.
 Symptoms occur when a significant blood clot compresses an organ’s actions and does not let it function properly.
 The causes of internal bleeding with its treatments are: